 To contribute to open-source Data Science Projects, you can fork or clone existing projects on GitHub or other platforms.
 You can then add new features, fix bugs, or improve documentation.
 You can further submit pull requests or issues to the original project owners.
 Finally, you can share your work with the community and get feedback.

-The Knowledge Academy takes global learning to new heights, offering over 30,000 online courses across 490+ locations in 220 countries.
+The Knowledge Academy takes global learning to new heights, offering over 3,000 online courses across 490+ locations in 190+ countries.
 This expansive reach ensures accessibility and convenience for learners worldwide.

-Alongside our diverse Online Course Catalogue, encompassing 17 major categories, we go the extra mile by providing a plethora of free educational Online Resources like News updates, blogs, videos, webinars, and interview questions.
-By tailoring learning experiences further, professionals can maximise value with customisable Course Bundles of TKA.
+Alongside our diverse Online Course Catalogue, encompassing 19 major categories, we go the extra mile by providing a plethora of free educational Online Resources like News updates, Blogs, videos, webinars, and interview questions.
+Tailoring learning experiences further, professionals can maximise value with customisable Course Bundles of TKA.

 The Knowledge Academy’s Knowledge Pass, a prepaid voucher, adds another layer of flexibility, allowing course bookings over a 12-month period.
 Join us on a journey where education knows no bounds.

-Our Data Science blogs covers a range of topics related to Data Science, offering valuable resources, best practices, and industry insights.
+Our Data Science Blogs covers a range of topics related to Data Science, offering valuable resources, best practices, and industry insights.
 Whether you are a beginner or looking to advance your Data Science skills, The Knowledge Academy's diverse courses and informative blogs have you covered.